Holic75/Baldurs-gate-dnd-3.5/README.md

 Area of Effect: The caster
 Saving Throw: None

 Gravity weapon significantly increases the weight and density of your weapons or projectiles the instant before they strike their target and then return them to normal a few moments later.
 All weapons the caster is carrying while the spell is cast deal 1 additional point of damage.
-The bonus to damage increases to +2 at level 6 and to +3 at level 12.
+The bonus to damage increases to +2 at level 10.

 #### Cause Light Wounds (Cleric)
 (Necromancy)